just-ai/jaicf-android-template/README.md

 # JAICF Android template

-This template project shows how to use [JAICF](https://github.com/just-ai/jaicf-kotlin) to create voice enabled mobile assistant.
+This template project shows how to use [JAICF](https://github.com/just-ai/jaicf-kotlin) to create voice enabled mobile assistant using [Aimybox SDK](https://github.com/just-ai/aimybox-android-assistant).

 ## How to use